SandervanDeurzenStudent/VideoCloud_Portofolio/Leeruitkomsten/Ethics_and_CulturalDifferences.md

   ### My experience with cultural differences in project groups.

 Even though I don't got much experience working with other cultures in my group, I understand that communication is one of the most important aspects in differences When working with people with other cultures in groups.
 I enjoy working with less talkative people since I am a particularly talkative person, I like to stimulate other people to keep going and talk to people who are shy or not talkative.
 I found out about myself that I like to take the lead in project because of my initiative in projects.
 I have no problem with people who are less initiative in projects because I get the role to stimulate them.

+As an example, In the first semester I worked on my first group project with people I did not know.
+It was all online because of corona in that time.
+Nobody in the group wanted to take the first step and they seemed to had no problem with it also.
+Because of my personality I took the initiative in our project en talked to everyone so that we can finally got started with our project.
+It irritated me a bit in the beginnen but at the end I can say that I am proud of myself that I took that first step in that project.